kg583/5MAT/README.md

 The [Common Lisp HyperSpec](https://www.lispworks.com/documentation/HyperSpec/Body/22_c.htm) is the definitive description of exactly what `format` does and does not do.
 Many implementations exist across the many Lisps and Schemes of the world, but we choose to use [GNU CLISP's](https://gitlab.com/gnu-clisp/clisp/-/blob/master/src/format.lisp?ref_type=heads).
 A common theme in this project, the code is a beautiful mess, but still leaves much to be desired in terms of speed and interoperability.

-Thus, `4MAT/` contains a standalone, spec-compliant `format` implementation, written in Python.
+Thus, `lib/fourmat/` contains a standalone, spec-compliant `format` implementation, written in Python.
+Documentation can be found in `docs/4MAT.md`.
 There are still many pieces to implement, including those not needed for the next step: making `format` Turing-complete (though we will get around to them, for completeness[^1]).

-[^1]: The [pretty printer](https://www.lispworks.com/documentation/HyperSpec/Body/22_ce.htm) directives will *not* be implemented because they're whack.
+[^1]: The [pretty printer](https://www.lispworks.com/documentation/HyperSpec/Body/22_ce.htm) directives will *not* be implemented because they're wack.

 ## 5MAT